-Relationships make the world go ‘round, but that doesn’t mean that they make life here a carnival ride.
-Some relationships lift us up, challenge us, and make us better people, and then there are others that do the exact opposite.
+Relationships make the world go around, but that doesn’t mean that they make life here a carnival ride.
+Some relationships lift us up, challenge us, and make us better people.
+Then, there are others that do the exact opposite.
 Not everyone knows how to be a good friend, but unfortunately, most of us think we do.

-Friendship involves caring for someone the way you do yourself, being honest, and knowing when to push and when to hold fast.
-If you want to know how to be a good friend, these are the 16 rules that make you an excellent person to be around.
+Friendship involves caring for someone the way you do yourself.
+It means being honest, and knowing when to push and when to hold fast.
+If you want to know how to be a good friend, these are the rules that make you an excellent person to be around.

-#1 You can go to a pity party.
 If you are in a friendship and the other person has recently had a traumatic incident, it can become difficult to allow them to wallow.
-Learning to read the signs when someone just needs a hug or some sympathy is the best way how to be a good friend.
+Understanding how to read the signs when someone just needs a hug or some sympathy is the best way to learn how to be a good friend.

 There will be some people who respond to a kick in the ass, while others need a little coddling to bring them back to life.
 [Read: Good friends are like stars – 18 ways to build lasting relationships]

-#2 You know when to make vodka lemonade out of lemons.
 Some people will sit and stew for years without ever just moving on.
 There are times when, instead of attending their pity party, you need to show up with vodka lemonade to turn those lemons around.
-Sometimes someone needs to be presented the other side and given a little push to move on and see that their world isn’t disintegrating.
+Sometimes someone needs to be presented with the other side and given a little push to move on.
+Then they’ll see that their world isn’t disintegrating.

-#3 Have heavy shoulders.
-It is easy when you are friends with someone to get your feelings hurt.
+When you are friends with someone, it’s easy to get your feelings hurt.
 There are going to be times when your friend is having a hard time or going through drama.
 Hard times don’t always bring out the best in people, and sometimes they need somewhere to deposit their anger.

-#4 Be honest.
-If you don’t agree with their side of the story, and you see them holding onto the belief that they were in the right isn’t exactly helping, then you have an obligation to be honest and tell them.
+If you don’t agree with their side of the story, or you see them holding onto the belief that they were in the right, then you have an obligation to be honest and tell them.
 Sure, it isn’t a fun thing to tell your friend that you saw their boyfriend with another girl.

 But, if you want to know how to be a good friend, you need to be honest even when it hurts.
 Just make sure you stick around to pick up the pieces after you tear it all apart.
 [Read: Being brutally honest – 13 scenarios when it’s an obligation]

-#5 Don’t say what they want to hear, but what they need to hear.
 Sometimes we turn to the friends who tell us the best “story.”
 That means we don’t want to hear what we should; we want to hear what we want to hear.
-It always feels better to be the good guy, but it isn’t always best for our friends or friendships.
+It always feels better to be the good guy, but it isn’t always best for our friends.

-Telling someone what they need to hear may be a harder road to go down, but if you want to know how to be a good friend, you have to tell them what they might not want to hear instead of what will make them feel good.
+Telling someone what they need to hear may be a harder road to go down.
+However, if you want to know how to be a good friend, you have to tell them what they might not want to hear instead of what will make them feel good.

-#6 Only play devil’s advocate when it is warranted.
 We all have those friends who are very good at putting things into perspective and showing us the opposite side of a story.
-There are times when that is a good thing and then others when that sounds like they are negating our hurt or trying to convince us that what we feel isn’t real or true.
+There are times when that is a good thing.
+However, other times it sounds like they are negating our hurt or trying to convince us that what we feel isn’t real or true.

 Playing devil’s advocate sometimes can feel non-supportive.
-At times, it may be better to just hold your tongue, nod your head, and wait for a later date to tell them the other side.
+At times, it may be better to just hold your tongue, nod your head, and wait to tell them the other side.
 [Read: Why you should tell the truth even if it hurts & why it matters]

-It is really simple to be someone who wants to be there during the fun times, but also hangs out to clean up after the fact.
+It is really simple to be someone who wants to be there during the fun times, but also hangs out to clean up afterwards.
 That takes more care and concern.
 Be the friend who is still there long after people have vacated.

 Most people who play the martyr are doing so because they are trying to gain acceptance by being “nice,” not by being their genuine self.
 You don’t have to be someone’s pin cushion to be a good friend.
 In fact, that isn’t a real friendship at all.
 [Read: 13 signs your friends are ruining your relationship]

 If you make plans with a friend, then you keep plans with a friend.
-If that hot guy calls and asks you out after a year of pining over him, then surely your friend will understand if you cancel.
-But if you never make concrete plans, or are always looking for something better to come along, that doesn’t scream friend… that screams shallow.
+If that hot guy calls and asks you out after a year of pining over him, then surely your friend will understand if cancel.
+But if you never make concrete plans, or are always looking for something better to come along, that doesn’t scream friend, that screams shallow.
 [Read: 17 bad friends you should unfriend from your life]

 If you are the drama queen, then it might be time to check yourself and let someone else have the stage for a while.
 Drama is fun once in a while, but if that is all you have and all you talk about, it is bound to get old quickly.
 [Read: Drama queen alert – 12 steps to calmly deal with the diva]

-#14 Do the small things to brighten their day.
 Being a good friend is about keeping friendships in your thoughts.
-We can’t always pick up the phone or get together, but if you know that it has been a long time since you have been able to get together, then send them a nice “hi” in a text message just letting them know you are thinking about them.
+We can’t always pick up the phone or get together.
+However, if you know that it has been a long time since you’ve got together, send them a nice “hi” in a text message just letting them know you are thinking about them.

-#15 Don’t be possessive.
 It is hard when a new person joins the group or when you see your BFF getting along with someone new.
 A key tip for how to be a good friend is letting your friend have many friendships.
-Different people fulfill various needs that we have in life.
+Different people fulfil the various needs that we have in life.

-#16 Let things slide.
 Try not to have hot buttons or be too serious.
 If you want a friendship to survive, then you have to learn to roll with things.
-And, even if you are sensitive and hurt at times, you have to learn to confront or forgive.
+Even if you are sensitive and hurt at times, you have to learn to confront or forgive.

 Carrying around a whole lot of baggage is just a waste of energy, and it does nothing to make your friendship better.
 It only weighs you down and makes you behave distantly.
 [Read: How to make new friends as an adult – 15 ways to do it right]

-The adage, treat others as you would want to be treated, is the best way to guide yourself through any situation.
-Easier said than done; sometimes you have to either play the good guy or bad guy or be the only honest voice in your friend’s life.
+The adage, “treat others as you would want to be treated”, is the best advice.
+Easier said than done; sometimes you have to either play the good guy or bad guy.

 Figuring out how to be a good friend is never easy.
 But, if your heart is in the right place, you will always be the best friend you can be.